 ❑ The incidence of leukemia among children who were breast-fed has been found to be significantly lower than that among bottle-fed children.

 ❑ A group of seventy-five Environmental Protection Agency (EPA) experts ranked pesticide residues among the top three environmental cancer risks.

-❑ Men who undergo vasectomy do not increase their prostate cancer risk, according to researchers in the Journal of the American Medical Association (JAMA).
+❑ Men who undergo vasectomy do not increase their prostate cancer risk.
+According to researchers in the Journal of the American Medical Association (JAMA).
+Cancer Recommendations.
 There had been some concern about vasectomies and prostate cancer because two 1990 studies reported an increased risk of prostate cancer after vasectomy.

 ❑ High-voltage power lines have been under study as a possible contributor to cancer.
 Researchers at the National Institute of Environmental Health Sciences (NIEHS) have reported that, while it is a possibility, it is not likely.